mzuther/airwindows/AirwindoPedia.md

 Fracture makes the signal go exponential before folding.
 What this means is, if it's at zero you'll get a simple wavefold.
 With a sine, that'll create a distinct overtone (stronger than the original Fracture) which will slow down as it nears the top, then reverse.
 As you increase Fracture, the pitch of the wavefold increases because the wave you feed in will start folding faster and faster the more it folds: it will also open up the unfolded part of the wave, making it more dynamic.
 On non-tonal sounds, this makes the effect dryer and punchier and more aggressive.

 Threshold is by request from a fan who asked in Youtube comments, and whom I've got some things in common with.
 The idea is basically, can you make the folding part only take up a certain amount of space, like back to the zero point but not past?
 Turns out you can!
 And what this does is, it lets you have a volume control on the fold part.
-So, at zero threshold, you have a soft clip (or, with Fracture, a weird expando-clip like High Impact).
+So, at zero threshold, you have a soft clip (or, with Fracture, a weird expando-clip like HighImpact).
 As you increase it, the wavefold comes out of the clipping, expanding down (or up) from the flat-top of the wave, with 0.5 going to the center of the waveform and 1.0 doing a full-amplitude wavefold.

 Because this effect lends itself to the Rack port of my plugins (where you can feed audio rates into any controls), all the controls except Fracture are smoothed for better automation.
 I don't do this all the time, but it just seems to be the kind of effect where you might be sending sine waves into it (revealing zipper noises) and then modulating it like crazy, so it's using the same smoothing that's in the Z2-series filters.